Dr. Rita Williams

 Visionary & Chief Executive Officer

-Rita has been an educator for more than 20 years and an educational consultant since 2014.
-She enjoys partnering with schools and districts to provide quality professional learning that meets the specific needs of the educators in their buildings.
+Rita has been an educator for more than 25 years and an educational consultant since 2014.
+She enjoys partnering with schools and districts to provide customized professional learning that meets the specific needs of the educators in their buildings.
 Rita has been in numerous training sessions during which the facilitators talked ad nauseam to their attendees.
-She vowed F1NE-TUNE participants will receive professional development they can experience, appreciate, and easily implement.
+She vowed F1NE-TUNE participants would receive professional development they could experience, appreciate, and quickly implement.

 Rita’s doctoral research focused on African American males and the systemic structures impeding their progress.
 She is passionate about F1NE-TUNE providing the space for educators and parents of black male learners to collaborate on how to better meet the needs of this marginalized group.